dueca/dueca/doc/appdevelopmentg.md

 You might want to add a node to a platform later.
 You can simply add the node using the `new-node` command.
-When you have done that, verify that the node numbers do not conflict, and that the total number of nodes is correct in all `dueca_cnf.py`/`dueca.cnf` files.
+When you have done that, verify that the node numbers do not conflict, and that the new total number of nodes is correct in all `dueca_cnf.py`/`dueca.cnf` files.